 Unfortunately, high-quality preschool programs are not reaching nearly enough of the children who stand to benefit from them.
 Right now, more than half of our states serve 30 percent or fewer of their four-year-olds.
 The Kentucky Preschool Program serves 30 percent of the state's four-year-olds.

 This is why we and hundreds of other retired generals and admirals of Mission: Readiness support the bipartisan Strong Start for America's Children Act recently introduced in Congress.
 This legislation would establish a state-federal partnership to provide states with the resources to create, strengthen and expand quality preschool programs.

 Earlier this year, we met with U.S. Representative Hal Rogers to highlight the national security benefits of high-quality early learning and to encourage him to support this state-federal partnership for expanding early learning opportunities.

 Over the coming weeks, our senior congressional leaders have a unique opportunity to provide funding to begin to build this partnership.
 We urge them to do so for our children's future and for our future national security.

-About the authors: Michael W. Davidson of Louisville is a retired major general in the U.S. Army and a former head of the Kentucky National; Jerry D. Humble of Russellville is retired major general and former commanding general of recruiting for U.S. Marine Corps; D. Allen Youngman of Alvaton, is retired U.S. Army major general and a former of the Kentucky Guard.
+: Michael W. Davidson of Louisville is a retired major general in the U.S. Army and a former head of the Kentucky National; Jerry D. Humble of Russellville is retired major general and former commanding general of recruiting for U.S. Marine Corps; D. Allen Youngman of Alvaton, is retired U.S. Army major general and a former of the Kentucky Guard.